gillesvs/librelink/README.md

 ## Configuration is done in the UI

-- Using username (mail) and password of the librelink account.
+- Using username (mail) and password of the librelinkUp account.
 - A token will be retreived for the duration of the HA session.

 User must have accepted Abbott user agreement in the librelink app for the integration to work.